Afghanistan's Karzai blasts U.S., marring Hagel visit

 Karzai's government also alleged that U.S.-led forces and Afghans working with them were abusing and arresting university students.
 Karzai issued an executive order banning foreign troops from entering all education institutions.

-Hagel was about a kilometer away and within earshot of a Saturday morning suicide attack outside the defense ministry that killed nine people.
+Hagel was about a kilometre away and within earshot of a Saturday morning suicide attack outside the defence ministry that killed nine people.
 He was meant to have met his Afghan counterpart there this weekend but the venue was later changed.

 Hagel's visit coincided with the passing of a deadline imposed by Karzai for U.S. special forces to leave Wardak province accusing them of overseeing torture and killings.